inlife/nexrender/README.md

 # Development

-If you wish to contribute by taking active part in development, you might need this basic tutorial on how to get started:
+If you wish to contribute by taking an active part in development, you might need this basic tutorial on how to get started:

 1. clone the repo
 2. run `npm install`
 3. run `npm start`

-Last command will run [lerna](https://lernajs.io/) bootstrap action to setup dependencies for all packages listed in the `packages/` folder, and link them togher accordingly to their dependency relations.
+The last command will run [lerna](https://lernajs.io/) bootstrap action to setup dependencies for all packages listed in the `packages/` folder, and link them together accordingly to their dependency relations.

-After that you can start usual development flow of writing code and testing it with `npm start` in specific package.
+After that, you can start the usual development flow of writing code and testing it with `npm start` in a specific package.

-Why this multi-package sturcture has been choosen?
-It seemed like much smarter and easier way to achieve few things:
+Why this multi-package structure has been chosen?
+It seemed like a much smarter and easier way to achieve a few things:
 1. separation of concerns, every module is responsible for a limited set of things
-2. modularity and plugin-friendly nature, which allows external packages to be used instead or alongside built-in ones
+2. modularity and plugin-friendly nature, which allows external packages to be used instead, or alongside built-in ones
-3. minimal dependencym, as you might've noticed, packages in nexrender try to have as little dependencies as possible making it much easier to maintain and develop
+3. minimal dependency, as you might've noticed, packages in nexrender try to have as little dependencies as possible making it much easier to maintain and develop

 The recommended approach is to add only needed things as dependencies, it's better to take some time to research module that is being added to the project, to see how many its own dependencies it will introduce, and possibly find a better and smaller one, or even extract some specific feature into a new micro module.

-And of course the main thing about development, is that it should be fun. :)
+And of course, the main thing about development is that it should be fun. :)

 # External Packages